 The curriculum consists of standard law courses and specialty courses focusing on international, comparative, and Asian legal studies.
 The specialty courses provide an in-depth understanding of the cultural underpinnings of Japanese and Asian law and expose students to current issues in transnational law and practice.
 Small class sizes offer students an opportunity to interact often with the faculty and other students.
 All classes are taught in English.
 In addition, we offer a non-credit Japanese Language course.

-- Comparative Corporate Governance: Writing Seminar (3 credits)
+- Comparative Criminal Law Writing Seminar (3 credits)

 - East-West Negotiation (3 credits: Limited Enrollment)